cz0479y/next16-commerce/STEPS.md

 - Let's finally tackle the product page, arguably the hardest, also pre-marked with boundaries.
 - Add "use cache" to Product, mark cached, remove suspense, it's no longer loading on every request.
 - Error in product page, no cache above params.
 We will still see this params resolve in the deployment, it's inside params, so it can't be static.
 Either we add a loading.tsx, or we can use generateStaticParams.
 Add an example generateStaticParams for a few products.
 Now it will ready for those, then cached as it's generated by users.
 The error is gone.
 Pick what is best for your use case and data set.
 - Try add use cache to the product details.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 A pretty cool optimistic save product button, showing the saved state of that product for the user.
-Instead of importing the dynamic dep, slot as children, and interleave it, like the donut pattern again.
+Instead of importing the dynamic dep, slot as children, and interleave it.
 Composable caching!
-We can still cache the productDetails itself!
 Children reference can change without affecting the cache entry.
 Donut pattern, but for caching.
 Now, we can cache the ProductDetails, mark cached.
 - Remove details suspense, add the suspense there with Bookmark!
 Interactive user specific content still works.
 - Keep the Reviews hybrid, want them fresh.
 - No longer loading on every request.
 Small chunk of dynamic content only, pushed the loading state all the way down.